bluescarni/heyoka/doc/tut_events.rst

    Value of x when v is zero: 0.05
    Value of x when v is zero: -0.05

-The event detection system is correctly detecting that the velocity of the bob goes to zero when the absolute value of the :math:`x` angle corresponds to the initial amplitude of :math:`0.05`.
+As expected, when the velocity of the bob goes to zero the absolute value the :math:`x` angle corresponds to the initial amplitude of :math:`0.05`.

 Let us now print the event times: